WillAbides/release-train/README.md

    previous release tag and inspecting the pull request where each commit was introduced.
 The previous version is incremented by the highest change level found.
-3. **Run pre-release-hook**.
+3. **Run pre-tag-hook**.
 This is where you can do things like validate the release, built release artifacts or generate a changelog.
 4. **Create and push the new git tag** if `--create-tag` is set.
 5. **Create a draft release** if `--create-release` is set.
 It starts as a draft